svengeance/sven-blog/source/_posts/Integration-Testing-in-ASP-NET-Core-With-Simplicity-and-Elegance.md

 - Only create [test doubles](https://www.educative.io/answers/what-is-faking-vs-mocking-vs-stubbing) for calls to uncontrollable 3'rd party services
 - Alleviate developers from as much boilerplate as possible by managing lifecycle and creation of resources

-See https://github.com/svengeance/demo-integration-testing/ for an example.
+See [The demo-integration-testing repo](https://github.com/svengeance/demo-integration-testing/) for an example.

 Thank you for staying with me.
 Have a great day, drink water, and enjoy the little things.